oscar-marroquin/google-cloud-vpc-workshop/README.md

 ⭐⭐⭐ And, that's all dudes... you're ready to deploy your Google Cloud VPC!!! ⭐⭐⭐

+## What about the Firewall rules
+This template creates 4 Firewall rules, 2 of them apply to all resources inside of this VPC and are for an implicit deny for inbound and outbound traffic (with a priority of 65535) and the other 2 rules are for SSH and RDP and only allow this traffic from the [Google Identity Aware Proxy](https://github.com/GoogleCloudPlatform/iap-desktop) CIDR IP range to securily connect to your Virtual Machines.

+### How can I apply this management rules?
+You can apply this rule using the next network tags:

+- For Linux servers the network tag is: linux-servers
+- For Windows server the network tag is: windows-server

 ## Conclusion
 I hope this template is very useful for you, as it's for me.
 I'd love to hear feedback and suggestions for revisions.